IjzerenHein/famous-listview/README.md

 famous-listview
 ==========

-famous-listview is a fully customizable view which extends famo.us ScrollContainer with:
+famous-listview is a fully customizable list-view which extends famo.us ScrollContainer with:
 * insert/remove animations
 * selection state (single / multiple)
 * showing a placeholder when the list is empty